brianjbeach/blog.brianbeach.com/content/posts/2020-12-21-linux-docker-containers-on-ec2-windows/index.md

 Note that, as described  [in the Docker documentation](https://docs.docker.com/config/daemon/), you should set up mTLS to authenticate requests.
 I am using an VPC Security Group to control access to the Linux server from my Windows client.

-Assuming that dockerd is running as a daemon, we can override the default options used when calling `service docker start` by creating an `/etc/systemd/system/docker.service.d/options.conf` file to override the defaults that looks like this:
+Assuming that dockerd is running as a daemon, we can override the default options used when calling `service docker start` by creating a `/etc/systemd/system/docker.service.d/options.conf` file to override the defaults that looks like this:

 ```
 [Service]